tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 These companies are shaping culture and so many other details of our lives.
 For example, even Fire TV may seem like a simple device, but it's one of the technology products fueling the cord-cutter revolution that is disrupting the cable industry.
 Amazon is now taking TV to another category of experience by integrating Alexa into the experience (providing more of a hands-free interaction using natural language).

+## Alternatives to California

-Before I moved into Santa Clara, I considered two alternatives besides the Bay area: Austin and Seattle.
+Before I moved to Santa Clara, I considered two alternatives besides the Bay area: Austin and Seattle.
 Texas offers a much more affordable housing market and many tech jobs.
-For 2017, the "Austin-Round Rock, TX" employment numbers jumped up 34.5% (totaling 740 tech writers) and in "Houston-The Woodlands-Sugar Land, TX," the employment jumped up 9.5% (totaling 1,040 tech writers).
+For 2017, the "Austin-Round Rock, TX" MSA employment numbers jumped up 34.5% (for a total of 740 tech writers) and in "Houston-The Woodlands-Sugar Land, TX," the employment jumped up 9.5% (for a total of 1,040 tech writers).

-Seattle (specifically "Seattle-Bellevue-Everett, WA") also has an abundance of jobs (an employment increase of 5.8% for a total of 910 tech writers).
-And the real estate market is slightly better but still expensive (food seems to cost more Seattle too).
+Seattle (specifically "Seattle-Bellevue-Everett, WA") also has an abundance of jobs (an employment increase of 5.8%, for a total of 910 tech writers).
+And the real estate market is slightly better than the Bay area but still expensive (food seems to cost more Seattle too).

 Traffic in all of these cities is pretty horrible, but you might be able to avoid this by becoming a bicycle commuter (as I have).
 In the end, I chose California because it seemed like the Ivy League of technology spaces, so I wanted to experience it for myself.